 It’s safe to say we’ve all heard someone reference “the cloud” at one point or another.
 While the term may be used more casually in tech conversation these days, some may be left scratching their heads as to what the cloud actually is/means.
 So what exactly is “cloud computing”?

 At its core, cloud computing in the context of corporate IT is simply a way to deliver services over the Internet faster and cheaper than using in-house IT resources which include servers, power, switches, applications, and labor to manage it all.

 According to the National Institute of Standards and Technology (NIST), there are five essential characteristics of cloud computing:

-What isn’t mentioned in the NIST definition is computer virtualization.
-Virtualization provides the foundation for cloud computing by allowing multiple virtual computers to share the resources of a single phyiscal computer or storage device.
+Another major component of cloud computing is what’s referred to as Virtualization.
+Virtualization provides the foundation for cloud computing by allowing multiple virtual computers to share the resources of a single physical computer or storage device.

 - Flexibility: Having access to scalable compute and storage means you can expand capacity as needed and that network can be automatically updated and adapted to the changing needs of your user base.